mitri-afk/SplitFlapDisplay/README.md

 ## Features
 - **Split Flap Display:** Four flap units provide an intuitive representation of time, with the vintage charm of split flap movements.
 - **LED Indicator:** The clock includes a dual-mode LED display that dynamically updates to show a sun or moon emoji, giving users an instant visual cue of the time of day.
-- **FPGA and MCU Integration:** The project seamlessly integrates FPGA code for LED control and MCU code for motor and sensor control, achieving a harmonious and synchronized timekeeping experience.
+- **FPGA and MCU Integration:** The project seamlessly integrates FPGA code for LED control and MCU code for motor and sensor control, achieving a unique and synchronized timekeeping experience.